Conservatoire national des arts et métiers: History

 The collection of inventions is now operated by the Musée des Arts et Métiers.
 The original Foucault pendulum was exhibited as part of the collection, but was moved to the Panthéon in 1995 during museum renovation.
 It was later reinstalled in the Musée des Arts et Métiers.
 On 6 April 2010, the cable suspending the original pendulum bob snapped causing irreparable damage to the pendulum and to the marble flooring of the museum.

 For the first time in history, in 1851, the French physicist Léon Foucault used a pendulum in order to prove the rotation of Earth around its own axis.
 The pendulum is exhibited at the Museum of Cnam on the Parisian campus and at the Panthéon.

 The novel Foucault's Pendulum written by Umberto Eco deals greatly with this establishment, as the Foucault pendulum hung in the museum plays a great role in the storyline.
 The novel was published in 1988 prior to the pendulum being moved back to the Panthéon during the museum reconstruction.

 On 25 November 1819, at the instigation of Duke Decazes, newly nominated as Minister of the Interior, a three-Chairs higher education is established at the French National Conservatory of Arts and Crafts: Applied Mechanical Engineering vested in Baron Charles Dupin; Applied Chemistry entrusted to Nicolas Clément; and Industrial Economics left with Jean Baptiste Say.

+In June 2026, the conservatory entered the QS rankings, ranked 515 worldwide.